jjafuller/beercitycode-2017/README.md

 * Become a Remote Working Pro
 * Life of a goat: Bridging the dev and ops gap
 * Docker for Developers
-* Don't Think When You Code
 * A Multi-Cloud Solution using Azure & AWS
 * Develop Yourself Through Meditation
 * Let's Learn CSS Grid
 * Embrace the Suck: Thoughts on Perseverance from a Junior Dev
-* Leveling up your bot with language intelligence!
 * Fun with Application Security
 * Building a Multi-User Todo App with React Native, Swagger, and Couchbase Mobile
 * A Fundamental Formula for Microservices using Docker